TheMilkies/Cate/readme.md

 - `bool link`: Whether to run the linking step or not.
 Default is `true`.
 - `bool threading`: Whether to add `-pthread` to build command.
 Default is `false`.
 (Just syntactical sugar.)
 - `bool smol|smolize`: Whether to attempt to reduce output-file's size with minimal to no performance loss.
 Default is `false`.
+Do not use with libraries.

 - `LibraryType type`: Type of library, `static` or `dynamic`.
 Gets from library "constructor".